-A was born on Date B and became a U.S. citizen at birth on the basis of being born in the United States.
-A has been a resident of Country E since Date C. A became a citizen of Country E on Date D. A intends to renounce her United States citizenship soon after the issuance of this private letter ruling.
-On the date of A's expatriation, her net worth will exceed \$552,000.
+A was born on Date B and became a U.S. citizen at birth on the basis of her birth in the United States.
+A has been a resident of Country E since Date C. A renounced her United States citizenship on Date D. On the date of A's expatriation, her net worth exceeded the net worth required under section 877(a)(2).

-Section 877 generally provides that a citizen who loses U.S. citizenship or a U.S. long-term resident who ceases to be taxed as a lawful permanent resident (individuals who "expatriate") within the 10-year period immediately preceding the close of the taxable year will be taxed on U.S. source income (as modified by section 877(d)) for such taxable year, unless such loss did not have for one of its principal purposes the avoidance of U.S. taxes.
+Section 877 generally provides that a citizen who loses U.S. citizenship or a U.S. long-term resident who ceases to be taxed as a lawful permanent resident (individuals who "expatriate") within the 10-year period immediately preceding the close of the taxable year will be subject to the special rules of section 877(d) for such taxable year, unless such loss did not have for one of its principal purposes the avoidance of U.S. taxes.